TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 ## How to profile

 Ruby has a rich set of decent profiling tools.
-Some would disagree, but in my opinion they are good enough.
+Some would disagree, but in my opinion, they are good enough.

 Depending on a type of problem you have, you'll need a different type of profiler.
 We are talking about memory here, so we'll take [memory_profiler](https://github.com/SamSaffron/memory_profiler).